swiftlang/swift-evolution/proposals/0293-extend-property-wrappers-to-function-and-closure-parameters.md

 }
 ```

-Since property-wrapper projections are not composed, this syntax will only infer one property-wrapper attribute.
-To use property-wrapper composition, the attributes must always be explicitly written.
+Since property-wrapper projections are not composed, `$` closure parameters can only have one property-wrapper attribute.

-#### Overload resolution of backing property-wrapper initializer
+### Overload resolution of backing property-wrapper initializer

 For both implementation-detail and API property wrappers, the type of the wrapped parameter (not the argument) is used for overload resolution of `init(wrappedValue:)` and `init(projectedValue:)`.
-For example, if a property wrapper defines overloads of `init(wrappedValue:)` with different generic constraints and that wrapper is used on a function parameter, e.g.:
+For example:

 ```swift
 @propertyWrapper